Research Administration Certification Program (RACP)

 - Identify the compliance requirements for conducting research involving human and animal subjects, biohazards, conflict of interest, responsible conduct of research, and research misconduct.

-- Identify the components and information required to develop a competitive proposal as well as how staff can assist their faculty with development and submission of proposals.
+- Identify the components and information required to develop a competitive proposal as well as how staff can assist their faculty with the development and submission of proposals.

 - Identify the steps for successful proposal processing and submission.